 4. Lottery-winning woman arrested for relieving herself on her boss’s desk

-After fake news site The Valley Report claimed a 41 year old woman had been arrested for defecating on her boss’s desk after winning the lottery, the story went viral, spawning millions of shares on social media and lots of coverage from other, gullible news outlets.
+Fake news site The Valley Report claimed a 41year-old woman had been arrested for defecating on her boss’s desk.
+Also that happened after winning the lottery!
+The story went viral, spawning millions of shares on social media and lots of coverage from other, gullible news outlets.
 The whole thing, of course, was a fake.
 You only need to read the (frankly yucky) Valley Report original to realise that.

 5. France bans work emails after 6pm

-Some fake news stories contain a kernel of truth.
+Some fake stories contain a kernel of truth.
 Although France did recently implement a “right to disconnect” law, the nation absolutely has not banned work emails after 6pm.
-Interestingly, this is a fake news story which has surfaced more than once, first appearing back in 2014.
+Interestingly, this fake news story has surfaced more than once, first appearing back in 2014.
 Mon dieu.

 6. ISIS set the Eiffel Tower on fire

-A surprising amount of fake news came out of France in 2016, including reports that the iconic Eiffel Tower was on fire.
-In fact, a nearby fireworks truck accidentally caught fire close to the tower, causing the monument to be engulfed in smoke.
-The facts didn’t stop many purveyors of fake news jumping on the images and footage and hyping the situation with groundless terrorist attack claims.
+A surprising amount of fake news came out of France in 2016.
+One reported that the iconic Eiffel Tower was on fire.
+In fact, a nearby fireworks truck accidentally caught fire close to the tower.
+This caused the monument to be engulfed in smoke.
+The facts didn’t stop many purveyors of fake news jumping on the images and footage.
+They hyped the situation with groundless terrorist attack claims.

 7. Woman murders roommate for sending too many Candy Crush requests

 Here’s even more silliness from daft fake news purveyors The Valley Report.
-This extremely widely shared piece of fake news reported on the murder of a 19 year old Candy Crush addict, whose constant game requests drove her college roommate to bludgeon her to death with an industrial-sized bag of jellybeans.
+This extremely widely shared piece of fake news reported on the murder of a 19 year old Candy Crush addict.
+Her constant game requests drove her college roommate to bludgeon her to death with an industrial-sized bag of jellybeans.
 Clearly fake, but with 438,599 Facebook engagements, some readers bought it.

 8. Saudi scientists promote women to “mammals”

-Another obvious fake, but one widely shared by 290,599 Facebook users and news sites, the news that Saudi Arabian scientists had upgraded women to “mammals” (apparently representing a huge win for women’s rights in the notoriously unequal nation) went viral right before International Women’s Day in 2016.
+Another obvious fake, but one widely shared by 290,599 Facebook users and news sites.
+The news that Saudi Arabian scientists had upgraded women to “mammals”.
+Apparently this represents a huge win for women’s rights in the notoriously unequal nation.
+This went viral right before International Women’s Day in 2016.

 9. Harambe won thousands of votes in the US election

-The late gorilla Harambe was widely reported to have accrued 11,000 write in votes in the 2016 presidential election, a number which many claimed could have tipped the scales in Clinton’s favour.
-In fact, this story was entirely fake news and thousands of votes were not given to a dead gorilla after all.
+The late gorilla Harambe was widely reported to have accrued 11,000 write in votes in the 2016 presidential election.
+This was a number which many claimed could have tipped the scales in Clinton’s favour.
+In fact, this story was entirely fake and thousands of votes were not given to a dead gorilla after all.

 10. Hillary Clinton is a cannibal

-Links to performance artist Marina Abramovic spawned a completely ridiculous torrent of conspiracy theories and fake news relating to the politician’s private life.
-From the ludicrous Pizzagate conspiracy, to claims of cannibalism and even that Hillary’s bout of ill health was the result of Kuru (a disease acquired by consuming human flesh), the whole episode was one of the most ridiculous fake news chapters in the whole presidential race.
+Links to performance artist Marina Abramovic spawned a completely ridiculous torrent of conspiracy theories.
+In addition, there were false stories relating to the politician’s private life.
+From the ludicrous Pizzagate conspiracy, to claims of cannibalism and even that Hillary’s bout of ill health was the result of Kuru (a disease acquired by consuming human flesh).
+The whole episode was one of the most ridiculous fake news chapters in the whole presidential race.

-At its best, fake news is entertaining but potentially misleading, at its worst, fake news is downright dangerous – and its effects can be problematic for digital brands.
+At its best, fake news is entertaining but potentially misleading.
+At its worst, false news is downright dangerous.
+Its effects can be problematic for digital brands.

-Whether you’re running a social media campaign and want to interact with breaking news, or you simply want to share something your target markets will find interesting, ensuring you’re not disseminating false information is important if you want to protect your business’s credibility.
+You may run a social media campaign and want to interact with breaking news.
+Or you simply want to share something your target markets will find interesting.
+You’ll always need to ensure you’re not disseminating false information.
+It’s important if you want to protect your business’s credibility.

-These quick tips will help you identify and avoid fake news:
+Quick tips that will help you identify and avoid fake news

-There are a few Chrome extensions designed to flag up fake news as you browse which could alert you if the post you’re reading is a bunch of balderdash.
+There are a few Chrome extensions designed to flag up fake news as you browse.
+They can alert you if the post you’re reading is a bunch of balderdash.
 Try B.S.
 Detector, Media Bias/Fact Check or This Is Fake.

 - Know your sources

-Not all fake news originates from established fake news sources, but being able to identify common creators will help you tell fact from fiction.
+Not all false news originates from established fake news sources.
+Being able to identify common creators will help you tell fact from fiction.
 This list of common fake news sites is very handy.

 - Be “source sceptical”

-If you’ve never heard of a news source before, be sceptical and do your research on the site and the story before re-posting anything it has shared.
+If you’ve never heard of a news source before, be sceptical.
+Do your research on the site and the story before re-posting anything it has shared.
 Tell tale signs like unusual domains (i.e. “.co.com”) can indicate a site isn’t legitimate, though many fake news sites look and feel very respectable – so exercise caution!

 Our social media aggregator tool is fantastic for making the great content available to any of your digital marketing channels.
-From putting positive tweets from consumers in the spotlight, to showcasing an Instagram post featuring your product, we know how important sharing good news is.
-But don’t get fooled into publishing something that’s not real…our AI moderation tools are amazing but to spot a fake it takes a sharp pair of eyes and healthy dose of scepticism!
+In fact it ranges from putting positive tweets from consumers in the spotlight, to showcasing an Instagram post featuring your product.
+We know how important sharing good news is.
+But don’t get fooled into publishing something that’s not real… Our AI moderation tools are amazing.
+But to spot a fake it takes a sharp pair of eyes and healthy dose of scepticism!

 Make the valuable visible.
 REQUEST A DEMO today to showcase amazing content which presents your brand at its best, or set up new account in a matter of clicks.